 Thank you for visiting The Boggs Center’s new website.
 Based on feedback we received from website visitors like you, we redesigned our website and focused on improving ease of navigation, enhancing accessibility, using more images, and describing our work in user-friendly ways.
-We hope you’ll take a few minutes to tell us what you think by completing The Boggs Center’s Website Survey by Monday, July 25th.
+We hope you’ll take a few minutes to tell us what you think by completing The Boggs Center’s Website Survey.

 The Boggs Center is excited to share the final episode in Season 1 of BoggsCast, a podcast where faculty and staff explore best practice, showcase success stories, and help listeners envision possibilities for innovation through interviews with state and national experts.
 In this episode, Jaime Zahid, Training & Consultation Specialist at The Boggs Center and frequent BoggsCast host, provides a recap of some of our favorite moments from the first 7 episodes.